IACUC Policy:

 Zebrafish

-- Confirmation of euthanasia is required following a primary method of euthanasia
+- Confirmation of death is required following a primary method of euthanasia

 - Confirmatory methods for Zebrafish 8 days post fertilization (dpf) and older include, but are not limited to: